timokoenig/hostrefugees/README.md

 Thinking of contributing to this project but don't know where to start?
 Send me a message on Twitter <a href="https://twitter.com/timokoenig">@timokoenig</a>

+## Sponsor

+We are looking for a project sponsor to cover the development costs.
+If you are interested in supporting the project, send me a message on <a href="https://twitter.com/timokoenig">Twitter</a> or go directly to our [fundraiser on GoFundMe](https://gofund.me/c60deb9a).

 ---

 <p align="center">Made with <span style="color: red">♥</span> for the people</p>